princeton-nlp/SWE-agent/docs/installation/source.md

 # Installation from source

+Installation from source is the preferred way to set up SWE-agent on your machine.

 !!! warning "Issues on Windows"
     Expect some issues with Windows (we're working on them).
     In the meantime, use Docker (see below).